~ ARCTICPEAK ~

 ICOM IC-AT500

 ICOM IC-AT500 is a fully automatic antenna tuner.
-It have presets for all bands which makes tuning unnecesary and changing band is just a matter of seconds.
-The IC-AT500 can handle 500 Watts and I use it bothe when I'm running the IC-2KL and when I'm running barefoot with my TS-2000X.
+It have presets for all bands which makes tuning unnecessary and changing band is just a matter of seconds.
+The IC-AT500 can handle 500 Watts and I use it both when I'm running the IC-2KL.

 MFJ-948